nikhil-r-kumar07/four_bit_counter/README.md

 one cycle on the next clock edge.

 ## Features
-- Bidirectional counting (up/down) controlled by direction input
+- Counting in both directions controlled by direction input
 - Synchronous load for setting arbitrary start value
 - Asynchronous reset
-- Registered overflow/underflow flag (flowtype) that pulses one cycle after wraparound
+- Registered overflow/underflow flag that pulses one cycle after wraparound
 - Verified with 8-case self-checking cocotb testbench